soumitra2001/Instagram/README.md

 - List

 ## Contribution
-Contributions to the Todo_Application project are welcome.
-If you would like to contribute, please refer to the guidelines outlined in the CONTRIBUTING.md file.
-Bug fixes, feature enhancements, and documentation improvements are highly appreciated.
+Contributions to the Instagram application are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Project Summary :